Back

 Common Signs

-A suicidal person urgently needs to see a doctor or mental health professional.
+A suicidal person urgently needs to have support and see a doctor or mental health professional for assessment.

 Warning Signs of Suicide

-• Looing for a way to kill oneself, such as searching online or buying a gun.
+• Looking for or planning a way to die, such as searching online.

 • Talking about feeling hopeless or having no reason to live.